Nebraska Revised Statute 77-6203

 (8) The Department of Revenue shall enforce the provisions of this section.
 The department shall adopt and promulgate rules and regulations necessary for the implementation and enforcement of this section.

-(9) The Department of Revenue shall separately identify the proceeds from the tax imposed by this section and shall pay all such proceeds over to the county treasurer of the county where the wind energy generation facility is located within thirty days after receipt of such proceeds.
+(9) The Department of Revenue shall separately identify the proceeds from the tax imposed by this section and shall pay all such proceeds over to the county treasurer of the county where the renewable energy generation facility is located within thirty days after receipt of such proceeds.